Our Makers

 • Roseus Barbatus, France

-Intricate works of art, each one takes many hours to craft by hand, resulting in precious plants which will bloom for years to come.
+Caroline discovered the artist behind Roseus Barbatus’ handcrafted flowers on a trip to Paris with her children and instantly fell in love with his spellbinding artistry and the delicate final creations.
+Intricate works of art, each one takes many hours to craft by hand, creating precious plants which will bloom for years to come.

 1 of 2